mmorzywolek/fastapi_boilerplate/README.md

-# Ready to deploy on Heroku fastapi asynchoronus API boilerplate with:
+# Ready to deploy on Heroku FastAPI asynchoronus API boilerplate with:

 - authentication based on JWT Token
 - data schemas